tataton/react-curriculum-proposal/README.md

 # `full-stack-basic`

 The second full demonstration project connects a React front end to a Node.js back end server.
 It also takes advantage of `create-react-app`, a build tool developed by Facebook to simplify the process of initiating and maintaining a React project.
+So, our goals for this branch (copied from [`master`](https://github.com/tataton/react-curriculum-proposal/tree/master)) are:

+* Introduce create-react-app (CRA) as a build tool.
+* Describe how to develop a Node.js server and benefit from create-react-app at the same time, and explain the configuration settings required to do it.
+* Introduce lifecycle methods, using `componentDidMount()` as a first example.
+* Guide you through constructing an extremely simple full-stack Node/Express/React project with CRA.

 # Simultaneous Client-Server Development with Create-React-App